core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Updating the topic {#topic-update-resource}

 A client can update a topic's configuration by submitting the updated topic representation in a POST request to the topic URI.
 However, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.
+Since POST replaces the full resource representation, these immutable properties may be included in the request with their current values.

 On success, the topic is overwritten and the broker returns a 2.04 (Changed) response and the current full resource representation.
 The broker MAY choose not to overwrite topic properties that are not explicitly modified in the request.